bowcai/LabVIEW-GameOfLife/README.md

 1. Drag the border of cells' grid to customize the size of grid, and modify the "Size of Grid" variable accordingly.

-2. Then clike "Run" on LabVIEW menu, and set "Probability of Random Generation (%)" as you wish.
+2. Then click "Run" on LabVIEW menu to execute the program, and set "Probability of Random Generation (%)" as you wish.
 Press the "Random Generation" to get the seed of the game.
 Press "Reset" to reset the cells.